programmfabrik/easydb-documentation/en/sysadmin/plugin/plugin.md

         enabled+:
           - extension.easydb-custom-data-type-geonames

-Commands for installation: (to be executed in the [data store](./sysadmin/installation_data_determine/installation_data_determine.md), ie the directory whose location was defined during the installation)
+Commands for installation: (to be executed in the [data store](./sysadmin/installation_data_determine/installation_data_determine.md) directory, whose location was defined during the installation)

     mkdir config/plugin
     cd config/plugin